chamithZ/chamithZ/README.md

 ### Hi, I am Chamith 👋

-- 🌱 I am an undergraduate student in faculty of computing in Sliit.
+- 🌱 I am a final year undergraduate student in faculty of computing in Sliit.
 - 🔭 I prefer to learn innovative technologies that conquer the software engineering world.
 - 👯 I would like to meet new teams and collaborate to develop new projects.
 - 📫 How to reach me: https://chamithz.github.io/Portfolio/